 While this is something that every brand should focus on, Tuft and Needle goes the extra mile to make sure that their customers are satisfied.
 The brand relies heavily on customer reviews and putting what dollars they make into product improvement.
 Here’s a snapshot of their customer reviews on Amazon, with a rating of 4.4, showcasing that people genuinely love their product:

 Having such reviews is important on Amazon as more than 85% of customers check at least 10 reviews before making a buying decision.
 And there has to be a proper strategy in place to plan your customer feedback journey, just like T&N. If you want some tips, here is a blog in which we have explained everything – right from asking for reviews from your first customers to managing the negative customer reviews on Amazon.

 Furthermore, they have a 100-night trial policy that states that if a buyer is not completely satisfied—for any reason— he/she may return it for a full refund.
 It further states that the returned mattress will likely be donated to charity.

 So, this was the story of Tuft and Needle – a brand that said “no” to investors and built a 150+ Million revenue business with their savings.
 We hope you enjoyed reading it as much as we did writing about it!
 While this story was truly inspiring, we do understand every business is different, and some may need the required capital for growing.

 However, make sure that you do not dilute your equity and lose control over your company for funding.
 If you need funds to grow your business, your search ends here.
 We, at Velocity, are India’s largest revenue-based financier and offer growth capital of up to Rs 3 crore to D2C and e-commerce brands.
 You can get instant funds and make the repayments as your revenue grows.
+For further insights into revenue-based finance and to explore the advantages of RBF for your company, simply follow this link.
 To get instant funds for your business, apply here!